The thing about groceries is that there are so many easy ways to overspend — so if you don’t pay attention, your bills can get out of control quickly.

 - Bulk items: Warehouse clubs like Costco, Sam’s Club or BJ’s

-We all have certain things we’re particular about, but buying store brands instead of name brands can save you an average of 25%!
+We all have certain brands we are loyal to, but buying store brands instead of name brands is worth giving a try.
+This simple switch can save you an average of 25%!

-When it comes to the general debate of store brands vs. name brands, depending on the store, the store brand can be just as good — or even better — than the more expensive name brand.
+When it comes to the general debate of store brands vs. name brands, the store brand can be just as good — or even better — than the more expensive name brand.